 -When given a targeted vocabulary word, STUDENT will correctly state the meaning of the word with no additional prompts/cues with 75% accuracy or better over three consecutive sessions.

-– When given a multiple meaning word, STUDENT will state at least two different meanings of the word with no more than one verbal or visual prompts/cues with 80% accuracy or better over three consecutive sessions.
+– When given a multiple-meaning word, STUDENT will state at least two different meanings of the word with no more than one verbal or visual prompt/cues with 80% accuracy or better over three consecutive sessions.

 PRAGMATICS